 Drying Rack: I found that we had to have one and we still use this Boon Lawn one to this day…1 year later!

 Play Mat: At first I didn’t realize how essential this would be.
-In the beginning we held Leyton, had him on the Boppy infant lounger, sleeping in his Rock and Play or on this.
+In the beginning we held Leyton, had him on the Boppy infant lounger, sleeping in his Rock and Play.
 It’s really helpful for tummy time and Leyton played on it for MONTHS.
 I loved that this one had sides that would pop up to keep him contained to not roll off as well, but any play mat will do.

 Sophie the Giraffe Teether: Just give in and get the giraffe that everyone’s baby has. 😉 It’s fab for teething and entertainment when needed.

 See what we put in Leyton’s Nautical Nursery here!

 What else did I miss out of my baby registry must haves?
 You guys let me know!

 Thank you SO much to my fabulous photographers over the time of my pregnancy and after for capturing these items: Casey Marie Photography, Magen Davis Photography & Jett Walker Photography. *This post contains affiliate links so I do make a tiny percentage of any purchase made.